 A lot of the credit for this visual revamp goes to creative director Guy Bove.
 His most significant move so far has been redesigning Breitling’s logo, replacing the wings and anchor icon with the handwritten B now found on the Navitimer 8’s face.
 This, too, was revealed to be a nod back to Breitling’s past, as it’s a tweaked version of a wordsmith that once appeared on many of the brand’s watch faces.
 A display of historical watches on view after the presentation further drilled home this link to the brand’s heritage.

-Kerns was quick to stress that the Navitimer 8 does not aim to replace the traditional Navitimer 1.
+Kern was quick to stress that the Navitimer 8 does not aim to replace the traditional Navitimer 1.
 Rather, it’s being treated as a complementary product line meant to appeal to those who might not traditionally have considered a Breitling watch.
-Next on Kerns’s to-do list: smaller 38-millimetre diameters, and women’s watches.
+Next on Kern’s to-do list: smaller 38-millimetre diameters, and women’s watches.

 As Breitling continues its reinvention, Kern plans to streamline the brand’s offerings into four main product lines.
 Navitimer, Superocean, and Premier will take their design inspiration from the air, sea, and land, respectively, while the Chronomat line will be an all-purpose offering.
 Prices for all future timepieces will be kept between $3,500 and $9,000, with the Navitimer 8 range starting at CHF 3,600 (about $4,900 CAD) and launching in May.